-Field Description Station (Name, NLC, TLC) Station Name, NLC: National Location Code, TLC: Three Letter Code, District, County, Region, NUTS2 District, Country, Region, NUTS2 Code and NUTS2 Spatial Unit for the Station Station's geographical location Station Facility Owner (SFO) The company that is the station facility owner (provided by Network Rail in 2008 and updated as appropriate for changes in status) Station Group Name of the Group where applicable.
-The user of this data may wish to filter on the 'Station Group' column, or create pivot tables, to investigate the results at a group level PTE Urban Area Station Stations within the urban areas covered by PTE services are identified with a flag: 'PTE Urban Area Station' London Travelcard Area Stations with the urban areas covered by PTE services and TfL services are identified with a flag: 'London Travelcard Area Station' Entries (Full, Reduced, Season, Total) Entries made at the stations split by ticket categories and in total Exits (Full, Reduced, Season, Total) Exits made at the stations split by ticket categories and in total 13/14 Entries & Exits Sum of Entries and Exits for 2013/14 12/13 Entries & Exits Sum of Entries and Exits for 2012/13 13/14 Interchanges Total Interchanges made for 2013/14 Large station Flag Flags change in Entries and Exits greater than 10% for stations with over 10,000 Entries and Exits Small station Flag Flags change in Entries and Exits greater than 25% for stations with under 10,000 Entries and Exits
+Field Description Station (Name, NLC, TLC) Station Name, NLC: National Location Code, TLC: Three Letter Code District, Country, Government Office Region, NUTS2 Code and NUTS2 Spatial Unit for the Station Station's geographical location Station Facility Owner (SFO) The company that is the station facility owner (provided by Network Rail in 2008 and updated as appropriate for changes in status) Station Group Name of the Group where applicable.
+The user of this data may wish to filter on the 'Station Group' column, or create pivot tables, to investigate the results at a group level PTE Urban Area Station Stations within the urban areas covered by PTE services are identified with a flag: 'PTE Urban Area Station' London Travelcard Area Stations within the urban areas covered by PTE services and TfL services are identified with a flag: 'London Travelcard Area Station' SRS Code Strategic Route Section (SRS) code associated with the station SRS Description Description of the Strategic Route Section (SRS) NR Route High level Network Rail (NR) grouping CRP Line Designation Gives the Community Rail Partnership (CRP) Line Designation, if applicable.
+Note: this does not include Service Designation Community Rail Partnerships OS Grid Northing The Northing reference for the station, using the Ordnance Survey (OS) grid OS Grid Easting The Easting reference for the station, using the Ordnance Survey (OS) grid Entries (Full, Reduced, Season, Total) Entries made at the stations split by ticket categories and in total

-Field Description Explanation of large change Identified reason(s) for large changes for flagged stations Sources Links to source(s) of information where appropriate
+Field Description Exits (Full, Reduced, Season, Total) Exits made at the stations split by ticket categories and in total 14/15 Entries & Exits Sum of Entries and Exits for 2014/15 13/14 Entries & Exits Sum of Entries and Exits for 2013/14 14/15 Interchanges Total Interchanges made for 2014/15 Large station Flag Flags change in Entries and Exits greater than 10% for stations with over 10,000 Entries and Exits Small station Flag Flags change in Entries and Exits greater than 25% for stations with under 10,000 Entries and Exits Explanation of large change Identified reason(s) for large changes for flagged stations Sources Links to source(s) of information where appropriate